vtex-apps/category-menu/docs/README.md

 [![All Contributors](https://img.shields.io/badge/all_contributors-1-orange.svg?style=flat-square)](#contributors-)
 <!-- ALL-CONTRIBUTORS-BADGE:END -->

-The Category Menu app is a store component that shows the store’s department list on a custom menu.
+The Category Menu is a store component that displays a list of departments in a configurable menu layout.
+It helps organize and present categories and subcategories to improve navigation.

 ![category-menu](https://cdn.jsdelivr.net/gh/vtexdocs/dev-portal-content@main/docs/vtex-menu-0.png)